-- Consider whether existing RSE policy and practice conform to the latest legal requirements for RSE and is consistent with the Catholic mission and ethos statement of the school and in accordance with Catholic teaching.

-- Review existing documentation and the effectiveness of present arrangements.

-- Documentation might include:

-- statement of legal requirements

-- > policy on RSE

-- roles and responsibilities

-- > other school policies and relevant initiatives e.g. mission statement, confidentiality

-- equal opportunities, SEND, pastoral care, PSHE, child protection/safeguarding teaching and learning, inclusion, differentiation, SIP

-- information regarding content

-- > scheme of work for RSE

-- information regarding how, when, where and by whom RSE is taught, including use of outside speakers and agencies and materials

-- procedures for withdrawal and for advice to individual pupils/parents

-- > procedures for monitoring, review, evaluation and dissemination.

-- Evidence of pupils' learning which might include:

-- reviewing a selection of pupils' work

-- Ofsted and Section 48 reports

-- ➤ feedback from staff and pupil evaluations regarding the existing programme, including the delivery of RSE through RE, PSHE and other National Curriculum subjects

-- views of parents

-- > comments from diocesan advisers

-- behaviour trends identified within the student body or local community of young people.

-- Evidence of staff confidence in the teaching of RSE which might include

-- feedback from staff

-- existing CPD programme

-- existing experience and expertise

-- staff awareness of policy and systems of support.
+- Consider whether existing RSE policy and practice conform to the latest legal requirements for RSE and is consistent with the Catholic mission and ethos statement of the school and in accordance with Catholic teaching. - Review existing documentation and the effectiveness of present arrangements. - Documentation might include - > statement of legal requirements - policy on RSE - roles and responsibilities - > other school policies and relevant initiatives eg. mission statement, confidentiality, - > equal opportunities, SEN, pastoral care, PSE, child protection/safeguarding teaching and learning, inclusion, differentiation, SIP - information regarding content - scheme of work for RSE - information regarding how, when, where and by whom RSE is taught, including use of outside speakers and agencies and materials - removal of the right to withdraw learners from RSE - > procedures for monitoring, review, evaluation and dissemination. - Evidence of pupils' learning which might include - > reviewing a selection of pupils' work - > Estyn and Section 50 reports - > feedback from staff and pupil evaluations regarding the existing programme, - including the delivery of RSE through RE, PSE and Curriculum for Wales AOLES views of parents - > comments from diocesan advisers. - Evidence of staff confidence in the teaching of RSE which might include - feedback from staff - > existing CPD programme - existing experience and expertise - > staff awareness of policy and systems of support.